agilecrm/rest-api/README.md

 ### dev/api/tickets/{id}
 Method: DELETE

-- Deletes the ticket with the particular id.
+- It deletes the ticket having a particular id.
 The id passed in the url will be used to identify the ticket.

 ### Using curl
 ```sh